o3de/o3de.org/content/docs/learning-guide/tutorials/assets/mesh-assets.md

 1. The customizations you make in Scene Settings are stored in a *sidecar file* with a `.assetinfo` extension.
 When Asset Processor detects a `.assetinfo` file, it uses the settings in the file to process the related source asset.
 This sidecar file is treated as a source dependency for the asset.
 This means that if the `.assetinfo` file is changed, the source asset will be reprocessed even if the source asset has not changed.

     Let's add a modifier to customize how the asset is processed.
-Choose the **Add Modifier** button to view the mesh modifier list and select **Coordinate system change**
+Choose the **Add Modifier** button to view the mesh modifier list and select **Coordinate system change**.

     ![ Scene Settings meshes tab, adding mesh a modifier. ](/images/learning-guide/tutorials/assets/meshes-coordinate-system-change.png)